sharife/goldenthread-v2/site/content/productions/reorient-2023.md

         director of Directors Lab Mediterranean (2019), and a Fulbright alumnus with an MA in Theater Studies from Central Washington University (2011)."
+    - name: Amal Bisharat
+      credit: director, Picture Bride & A Massacre
+      bio: "**Amal Bisharat** (*she/her*) is a Palestinian American multidisciplinary
+        artist: a theater director, theater maker, musician, actor, and photographer.
+Bisharat holds a BA in Music and Theater from Minnesota State University-Moorhead and for 12 years worked as a director and music director in partnership with the San Francisco Unified School District.
+She is a recipient of the 2022-23 TBA Arts Leadership Residency Grant and CA$H Creates Grant, and is presently in residency at Golden Thread Productions as co-producer and director for their signature ReOrient Festival of short plays.
+As a singer/songwriter and multi-instrumentalist, Bisharat has been writing, recording and performing with bands most of her life.
+Currently she is in the process of creating her first musical, a Palestinian refugee story adapted from the best-selling novel *Mornings in Jenin* by Susan Abulhawa.
+Bisharat is also an award-winning photographer, with her own arts-focused photography company, capturing the magic of professional dance, theater, and music performances for groups like Yerba Buena Gardens Festival, RAWdance, and Alonzo King Lines Ballet.
+Bisharat believes in the transformative power of art and storytelling whether on a stage, in a photograph, or in the stories we tell ourselves."
 mentions:
   heading: REORIENT 2023 HONORARY MENTIONS
   text: |-